-The premium pension can be drawn as either conventional insurance or fund insurance.
+The premium pension can be drawn either as traditional insurance with profit annuity or fund insurance.

 In both forms of insurance, the value of the pension account is divided by an annuity divisor, in the same way as with the inkomstpension.
 But for the premium pension, unlike the inkomstpension, the annuity divisor is based on forecasts of future life expectancy.
-Interest is currently credited at 2.9 percent both in conventional insurance and in fund insurance, after a cost deduction of 0.1 percent from the so-called advance interest rate.
+Interest is currently credited at 2.9 percent both in traditional insurance with profit annuity and in fund insurance, after a cost deduction of 0.1 percent from the so-called advance interest rate.

-If the premium pension is drawn in the form of conventional insurance, the pension is calculated as a guaranteed life-long annuity payable in nominal monthly instalments.
+If the premium pension is drawn in the form of traditional insurance with profit annuity, the pension is calculated as a guaranteed life-long annuity payable in nominal monthly instalments.
 The fund shares of the insured are sold, and the Swedish Pensions Agency assumes responsibility for the investment as well as the financial risk.
 The pension is calculated to provide an assumed nominal return that is presently -0.1 percent after the deduction for costs.
-The amounts disbursed may be greater because of so-called rebates if the conventional life-insurance operation reports a positive result (see Appendix A).
+The amounts disbursed may be greater if the traditional insurance with profit annuity so-called bonus rate reports a positive result (see Appendix A).